 We can, and must, keep our government and the out of control deep state accountable.
 We will keep you posted on all these developments in our continual search for the truth.
 Follow our work, join our cause, and make your voice heard.

-As we fight to defeat the deep state in court, we urgently need your Tax-Deductible support.
-Have your gift DOUBLED to stop the lawlessness.
-Have your gift doubled through our Matching Challenge.
+As we fight to defeat the Deep State in court, we urgently need your Tax-Deductible support.
+Donate to stop the lies and lawlessness now.